 However, food is there to be enjoyed, even when you or your child is trying to lose weight.
+Try to make mealtimes stress free and fun so that your child learns to have a healthy relationship with food.
 Here’s some practical dietary advice to help get you started.

 We work closely with researchers from Leeds Beckett University to help stop weight stigma and discrimination.

 Weight stigma can have wide ranging and often very serious effects, particularly on the mental health of children with overweight and obesity.
 The repercussions can last well into adulthood and often fuel unhealthy cycles of behaviour.

 You can help your child by understanding that weight issues have several complex causes, avoiding unhelpful comments and not playing the ‘blame game’.

 Sometimes children find it hard to talk about how they are feeling so emotions may lead to eating or acting out.
 Encourage your child to tell you how they are feeling and try to find ways you can help manage their emotions together.